glowlabs-org/PhaseIRewardsSimulator/rewards-sim/API.md

 *   **Input Field Aliases**: For backward compatibility, the `netWeeklyImpactAssets` field has two aliases: `weeklyImpactAssets` and `weeklyCarbonCredits`.
 The API will correctly interpret any of these three names.

-*   **Reward Distribution Logic**: The `rewardSplit` array is the primary mechanism for defining how a farm's rewards are distributed.
+*   **Reward Distribution Logic**: The `rewardSplit` array is the sole mechanism for defining how a farm's rewards are distributed.
+    *   The `rewardSplit` array is a **required** field for each `SolarFarm` object in the input.
+It must contain at least one entry.
+    *   The sum of all `glowSplitPercent6Decimals` values within a farm's `rewardSplit` array must be exactly `1000000`.
+    *   The sum of all `depositSplitPercent6Decimals` values within a farm's `rewardSplit` array must also be exactly `1000000`.
-    *   If a `rewardSplit` array is provided, the `rewardsAddress` field is ignored.
+    *   The legacy `rewardsAddress` field is no longer supported.
-    *   If `rewardSplit` is empty or not provided, but `rewardsAddress` is, the system treats it as a 100% split to that single address.
-    *   If neither field is provided, the farm's rewards are calculated but will not appear in the `walletDistributions` section of the output.

 *   **Error Reporting with Full Output**: When a `422 Unprocessable Entity` response is returned, it indicates that the simulation completed but failed internal consistency checks.
 Both API endpoints will still provide the full computed output alongside the array of error messages.
 This allows developers to inspect the final state of the simulation to help diagnose the cause of the consistency issue.